SO MANY IN THIS PERISHING WORLD ARE JUST RUSHING BLINDLY TO A PLACE THAT THEY DO NOT KNOW WHAT AWAITS.

 Sometimes it can be difficult to separate testing from correction, (discipline) and even though in times of Godly testing, many could mistake the difference between the two - and they ARE two different things.
 The purpose of discipline is to correct bad behaviour, the purpose of testing is to refine good behaviour.
 As a believer matures in mind and spirit, he/she will be tested from time to time as a testament to spiritual progress and how we behave before others, as it is not only God who is observing you - Satan watches you too and you may not even be aware of who else is watching you as well.
 Do you perceive yourself as others see you?
 1st Corinthians 10: 13 tells us there is no temptation that isn't common to man but He will not allow us to be tempted above that which ye are able.
 Think about Job.
 That is not to say that God tempts us - He will never do that, it is saying He allows us to be tempted, as He did with Job, which brings about a refining.
 I remember a story about a woman who was watching a silversmith refine silver and being curious about the amount of refining needed, she asked, How do you know when it's pure.
 He smiled and replied - That's easy, when I can see my image in it.
 I'm sure you understand that analogy.
 Students are tested to show their progress in education, believers are tested to show spiritual progress but the testing will not be as severe as when the Tribulation arrives.
 When those tests come our spiritual preparation will need to be up to scratch as it is not only God who will test us.
 Faith is such a fragile thing - it's easy to maintain when things are good but when the storms come it's so easily lost.
 Human nature is so weak in things we can't see or properly understand.
 If you make spiritual growth your priority, then everything else will fall into place.

-Correction is just that - discipline by God and must not be confused with testing.
+Correction is just that - discipline by God and must not be confused with testing as mentioned above.
 As we are ALL sinners, and all fall short of Godly behaviour, and if we continue to fall to the same things time after time - then we can expect correction and the discipline may be severe or light, depending on the circumstances.
 But rest assured - just as a parents love for their children doesn't diminish during correction - neither does God's.

 Once having made the decision to walk in Jesus' footsteps, we will come 'under fire' from the one who wants to take everything away from us and that can and will happen on a daily basis even as we become mature in faith, simply because we are in 'enemy territory' while we are here.
 Ephesians 6: 12 tells us about that, For we wrestle not against flesh and blood, but against principalities, against the powers, against the rulers of the darkness of this world, against spiritual wickedness in high places.
 When under these attacks, which begin and happen in our mind, it is our mind that has to be kept under control and just as the heart is sinful, so is the mind.
 The battle field is in your mind and Satan knows it.
 But we can defeat him if we resist him.
 Just remember, nothing in this world however good it may seem can compare to what is promised in Eternity.
 That isn't to say that un-Godly people around us won't cause us pain - that will and is happening everyday and increasing, I'm talking about Satanic attack.
 In dying for our sins He was tempted of every sin possible and He overcame all, even though He was in the form of a man with a divine nature, yet we are mainly tempted in one or three.
 And remember, if Jesus failed in just one small temptation it would have negated His work on the cross.
 It is so important to keep alert at all times - and it's not just in the waking hours that Satan attacks us, he does so in our sleep also, which makes him a coward of the lowest order.
 And as it's the mind that is vulnerable - that is what we have to guard ferociously.
 As a simple analogy, we all know the things that are bad for our bodies - too much sugar, too much alcohol etc. and when we give up these things we wonder, what was the attraction - we will live a healthier lifestyle.
 And that's the same as holding close to the things that mean absolutely nothing, when compared to salvation - living for Jesus is the only thing that matters.
 Whenever we are doing something that demands attention we are usually safe but in the quiet times when you're 'on your own' that you are at most risk.
 If you develop the habit of thinking of Jesus in those quiet times as much as you can, which are Godly thoughts and are of benefit to you, you are less likely to fall to temptation.
 And this isn't always easy; Paul found it difficult too, he asked Jesus 3 times for the thorn in his flesh to be removed and Jesus answered him saying: My grace is sufficient for thee: my strength is made perfect in weakness.
 The thorn was a metaphor designed to keep Paul humble and if we are to preach Jesus, we must be humble as well.